Andriy Portnov: Sanctions

 On 5 March 2014, the European Council approved the blocking of a total of 17 former government officials and people close to former President Yanukovych on suspicion of misappropriation of budget funds.
 Former Deputy Head of the Presidential Administration Portnov was also included in this list.

-On 6 March 2014, the European Union and Canada announced that Portnov is on the list of high-ranking Ukrainian officials against whom financial sanctions are being imposed.
-Portnov himself declares that he has no financial assets abroad.
+On 6 March 2014, the European Union and Canada announced that Portnov was on the list of high-ranking Ukrainian officials against whom financial sanctions were being imposed.
+Portnov himself declared that he had no financial assets abroad.

 On 25 May 2014, the FMS of Russia granted him a temporary residence permit for a period of 3 years.
 He later moved to Vienna, where he practiced law.

 On 25 August 2014, the Pechersky District Court of Kyiv partially satisfied Portnov's claim against the Prosecutor General's Office of Ukraine for the protection of honor, dignity and business reputation, ruling to declare unreliable information about his alleged involvement in the massacres of activists at Euromaidan during the early winter events of 2014.

-On 9 October, the court ruled unreliable information about Portnov's alleged involvement in the plundering of land and real estate in Mezhyhirya and the legalization of funds, made public by the leadership of the General Prosecutor's Office of Ukraine addressed to him at a press conference on May 20 and ordered the General Prosecutor's Office of Ukraine within 10 days to receive this information publicly refute.
+On 9 October, the court ruled unreliable information about Portnov's alleged involvement in the plundering of land and real estate in Mezhyhirya and the legalization of funds, made public by the leadership of the General Prosecutor's Office of Ukraine addressed to him at a press conference on 20 May and ordered the General Prosecutor's Office of Ukraine within 10 days to publicly refute this.

 At the end of December 2014, Portnov, who was living in Moscow (Russia) at that time, announced plans to return to Ukraine in 2015 due to the absence of legal charges against him.
 In the fall, the European Union received a written message that the Ukrainian law enforcement agencies had no procedural actions against the Klyuyev brothers and Portnov on charges of embezzlement.